Skip to main content

 Treatments

 There are many treatment options available for LCH, and some children will need a combination of these therapies.
 At CHOP, experts at the Bone and Soft Tissue Tumor Program take a team approach to treatment.
-Orthopaedic and other pediatric specialists collaborate to provide your child with individualized care and the best possible outcomes.
+Orthopedic and other pediatric specialists collaborate to provide your child with individualized care and the best possible outcomes.

 Our program is led by Kristy L. Weber, MD, and Alexandre Arkader, MD, nationally renowned surgeons who specialize in treating bone and soft tissues tumors, limb-sparing surgery and reconstructive surgery.